veneraproject/venera-pow/README.md

-# Venera Payment Layer
+# Venera PoW Layer

-The Venera Payment Layer is a planned sharded Proof-of-Stake blockchain with ZK-SNARKs powered cross-shard verification.
+The Venera PoW layer derives from CryptoNote/Monero with burning implemented on protocol level and minor tweaks To be updated.